jesusgastanaduy/jesusgastanaduy.github.io/_pages/about.md

 ---

 Hi, I am Jesus!
-I hold a B.A. in Psychology, and currently work as a CX Metrics & Analytics Specialist at [RIMAC Seguros](https://www.rimac.com/).
+I hold a B.A. in Psychology, and a Diploma in Data Science.
+I currently work as a CX Metrics & Analytics Specialist at [RIMAC Seguros](https://www.rimac.com/).

 I have previosuly worked as a Behavioral Designer at [RIMAC Seguros](https://www.rimac.com/), Behavioral Researcher at [Heuristica Lab](https://www.heuristicalab.com/), and as a Research Assistant at the [Center for Healthy Minds](https://centerhealthyminds.org/).